Car Insurance by State: How Requirements, Costs & Laws Differ

 • Weather and natural disaster risk — Coastal states like Florida and Louisiana deal with hurricane damage and flooding, which inflates comprehensive claims and shapes coverage rules.

-• Uninsured driver rates — States with higher rates of uninsured drivers, like Florida (26% uninsured), are more likely to mandate uninsured motorist (UM) coverage.
+• Uninsured driver rates — States with higher rates of uninsured drivers, like Florida (around 26% uninsured), are more likely to mandate uninsured motorist (UM) coverage.

 • Legal and fraud environment — No-fault states introduced PIP requirements specifically to reduce litigation costs and speed up medical payments after accidents.